frenzymadness/pyconcz18_workshop/Workshop.md

 # Next steps

+* Take a look at the HA demo: https://www.home-assistant.io/demo/
 * You can add as many sensors as you want based on different hardware or create own hardware.
+Take a look at the list of supported components: https://www.home-assistant.io/components/
 * Add more groups and views to make your UI uniq and clear.
 * You can make some hardware which will listen to commands from HA (MQTT).
 * You can fully automate your home ... impossible is nothing.